Extreme Makeover Rainbow Classroom Edition: 5 Tips for Creating the Rainbow Classroom of Your Dreams

 In this episode of Extreme Makeover Classroom Edition, I’ll be giving you a peek into my classroom that is all things RAINBOW!
 If you love ROYGBIV goodness as much as I do, then this blog post is for you.

-As you read, keep in mind that my classroom transformation has been a work in progress over my 14 year teaching career.
-As teachers, we simply do not have the luxury to buy everything at once.
+As you read, keep in mind that my classroom transformation has been a work in progress over my teaching career.
+As educators, we simply do not have the luxury to buy everything at once.
 I have always loved using a colorful theme in kindergarten, so I have added a little bit each year.
 Set and stick to a budget, add things as you go, and you’ll spice up your space in no time!

-Recently, I have had several messages on my Instagram asking for links to the products I use for bulletin board displays, classroom decor, and organization.
-This post includes affiliate links for my favorite rainbow classroom decor.
+Recently, I have had several messages on my Instagram asking for links to the products I use for bulletin board displays, classroom décor, and organization.
+This post includes affiliate links for my favorite rainbow classroom décor.

 Are you ready to create your Rainbow Classroom?
 Here are my top 5 tips for creating a bright and inviting space…

 1. Begin by picking the perfect borders and backgrounds.